 Growing up in the United States, I was always “the Italian one” in my group of friends.
-This was a huge stretch – I’m only half Italian, and my grandmother’s cookbook contains about as many nods to Betty Crocker as it does to the homeland.
+This was a huge stretch– I’m only half Italian, and my grandmother’s cookbook contains about as many nods to Betty Crocker as it does to the homeland.
 My grandparents never taught me any of the language, insisting that although it had been a part of their childhoods, they weren’t fluent enough to pass it along.

 Still, I have an Italian last name that’s about as common in Italy as “Smith” is in the United States.
-As a kid, I ate more tomatoes, garlic, and olive oil than my peers, and I could stay in the sun for hours without burning – a pretty impressive party trick that I’ll probably be sitting in a doctor’s office regretting twenty years from now.
+As a kid, I ate more tomatoes, garlic, and olive oil than my peers, and I could stay in the sun for hours without burning– a pretty impressive party trick that I’ll probably be sitting in a doctor’s office regretting twenty years from now.
 I knew a few nasty hand gestures, and I knew which slurs were supposed to offend me.
-Every Easter, my grandfather, who in photographs of his youth looked exactly like a young Robert De Niro, flicked holy water-soaked palm fronds at us.
+Every Easter, my grandfather, who in photographs of his youth looked quite like a young Robert De Niro, flicked holy water-soaked palm fronds at us.
 Sometimes he sang in Italian.
 He had strong opinions about what Martin Scorsese was doing to “our image.”

 Flour barrels from the bakery my great-grandfather opened when he barely knew English still sit on my grandmother’s front steps, and the sea chest he used to carry his life across the Atlantic a hundred years ago sits in my parents’ living room.
 I have a faint scar from the time I caught my leg running too close to its jagged metal braces.

 I was always proud of all of this, and the immigrant experience felt fresh to my family.